1- Timing The Market- ‘Trading’

 3- Viewing Your Home As An Investment

 You could have a stellar portfolio with out-of-this-world returns, but if you’re not careful a hefty chunk of change will fly right into Uncle Sam’s pocket.
 Taxes play a prominent role in your investments, making it critical to understand the tax-efficiency of your investments.
+Your retirement savings, for example, can be housed in three tax groupings:- Pre-tax

 - Post-tax